-Looking back at the Clark for Sundin trade after 25 years, I have two thoughts.
+Looking back at the Clark for Sundin trade after all these years, I have two thoughts.

-First, the Toronto Raptors are currently in the NBA Finals.
-To get to this point, they had to trade beloved Raptors player DeMar DeRozan.
+First, in 2019 the Toronto Raptors won the NBA Finals.
+To get to that point, they had to trade beloved Raptors player DeMar DeRozan.
 Perhaps hockey fans are more vehement than basketball fans, but much about that trade

 Second, it’s interesting to consider how any trades current Maple Leafs management are considering might look from the perspective of 25 years down the road.
 That’s one neat thing about NHL trades, they often take years to understand how things really turned out.